 There is a great deal of conversation about the addictiveness of Facebook in particular, among all of Earth's inhabitants who call Facebook their social home.
 But beyond Facebook, a growing (physical) attachment to devices is 'epidemic'.

 Welcome to the 21st Century!
-Now we are all connected, popping up with our likes and interests on our friends' Androids and iPads and B-Berries.
+Now we are all connected, popping up with our likes and interests on our friends' Androids, iPhones, iPads and B-Berries.
 How does our experience differ?

 DEVICES.
 We love them or hate them.
 Some don't even notice or pay much attention to the hardware.
-Some breathe Glass.
+Some live and breathe life tethered to a device.
 "It's all about the Apps".
 And lifestyle.
 Friends?
 There's an app for that.
 Just follow our focus, minute by minute - where does it go?
 'Devices'.
 Where to charge?
 What to download?
 What to condense into a tweet?
-Checking texts, checking Facebook, checking in on Foursquare or responding to Facebook's asking, 'What's happening?' - all via our trusty device.
+Checking texts, checking Facebook, checking in on Foursquare or responding to Facebook's asking, 'What's happening?', or 'What's on your mind?' - all via our trusty device.
 Are they our tools still, or have they become our master?

 And, you might ask, what about the telephone?
-Of course today's 'devices' may have begun as phones, but today not every generation enjoys the telephone, some having strong preferences for texting/SMS/videochat, and still others routinely work and communicate from old-fashioned computers with keyboards and monitors.
+Of course today's 'devices' may have begun as 'phones', but today not every generation enjoys talking on the telephone, some having strong preferences for texting/SMS/videochat, while still others routinely work and communicate from old-fashioned computers with keyboards and monitors.

 [See this report